Compare Your Options

 At these companies, any investor, regardless of how much money sits in their account balance (some do have a minimum investment requirement), can open an account, choose mutual funds, bonds, ETFs, and other securities to invest in, and allocate their money as they see fit.
 These companies and their services feel sort of like a bank to investors who use them, but with stocks and bonds instead of just standard interest or checking accounts.

 Most investment companies offer some of the same services as banks, such as credit cards, and low interest investment options like money market funds.
 You can easily transfer your investment capital in and out of your accounts, and to different funds within the same account.

 The big investment companies are structured so that their customers can engage with the company at whatever level they desire.
-You can do everything yourself, or you can access help from their investment management advisors for more individualized service.
+You can do everything yourself, or you can access help from their investment advisors for more individualized service.

 The Ideal Client for an Investment Company

 A disturbing number of people have no plan for investing and very little money saved.
 They might have a 401 k, or other retirement planning option through their job or business, but they only participate because they have to.
 Some even forget they have it.

 For newbies like this, investment company services offer a great opportunity to get serious about providing for your future.
 Even socking away a couple hundred dollars of cash each month in a self-directed Roth IRA will produce a better outcome down the road.
 The ease of working with investment companies and their variety of investing options make them a good first step.

 Investment management companies are also a viable choice for anyone who has committed to make money through investing to build for their future.
 Such investors may even have several hundred thousand dollars of capital invested in a variety of mutual funds, ETFs, stocks, bonds, and other securities.
 Any good investment company will serve this sort of client well.